 Every week we ship meat coast to coast for free.

 Shipping is free in the continental United States!
 Shipping surcharges will be applied to orders going to Alaska or Hawaii and also to very small orders because of extra handling.
 Shipping discounts (the GREEN discount) will be applied to orders of 21 or more pounds.
 The GREEN discount (cents off per pound) increases as orders increase in weight because of the efficiencies gained in shipping larger orders.
 The discount is highest at 62 pounds and multiples of 62 pounds.
 Read more about this in Shopping Discount Explanation.

 We are responsible for the meat arriving in safe condition.
 Our shipping methods have been designed and tested to ensure that your meat order arrives in excellent condition.
 Usually the meat arrives frozen solid.
 Rarely, but it happens, the meat may be starting to thaw.
 Starting to thaw is much, much colder than a refrigerator.
 If a shipment is delayed and the meat has thawed you will want to check it.
 The best method for doing that is to put a digital meat cooking thermometer in between two meat packs that you press together.
-To be safe, the temperature of the meat must be less than 45°F. That is about the same temperature as meat will be that you bring home from a grocery store.
-If a meat shipment is lost, delayed, or misdirected in route by the shipper and ends up spoiled (a temperature higher than 45°F on arrival) we pick up the tab!
+To be safe, the temperature of the meat must be less than 50°F. That is about the same temperature as meat will be that you bring home from a grocery store.
+If a meat shipment is lost, delayed, or misdirected in route by the shipper and ends up spoiled on arrival we pick up the tab!
 So the shipping method is just as important for us as it is for you.